dimak01/sharp-bridge/Docs/Reviews/SharpBridge-Architecture-Review.md

 ## Conclusion

 The revised architecture provides a cleaner separation of concerns with a centralized orchestrator managing the application lifecycle.
 By following established .NET patterns and introducing proper component boundaries, we create a more maintainable, testable, and robust application.
-Centralized error handling and lifecycle management will improve reliability while making the system more extensible for future enhancements.
+The separation of initialization and runtime operation phases improves resource management and error handling, while dependency injection simplifies testing and component interactions.